 Here are a few common documents to help you plan for when you pass.

 An Advance Directive is created to make sure your medical treatment decisions are followed if you are no longer able to communicate.
 Advance health care directives can include the following pieces:

-- Health Care Proxy Form: This document designates someone as your health care proxy to make any medical treatment decisions you haven’t outlined specifically in your advance directive.
+- Health Care Proxy Form, also known as Durable Power of Attorney for Healthcare: This document designates someone as your health care proxy or power of attorney to make any medical treatment decisions when you are unable to make them for yourself.
+This document can include specific instructions for certain situations, but it’s impossible to predict every medical situation..
 Ideally, this person understands how you define a good quality of life.

 - POLST: A Physician's Order for Life-Sustaining Treatment (POLST) form is intended for people who are nearing the end of life.
 This document captures preferences on what kinds of life-sustaining treatments you find acceptable, such as feeding tubes or ventilators.
 This document must be signed by a doctor to be valid.

 - HIPAA Release: A release of your rights under the Health Insurance Portability and Accountability Act (HIPAA) allows the loved ones you designate to access your medical information.
 It is always a good idea to sign a HIPAA release as part of your estate plan so that your doctors know it’s okay to talk to them about your health.

 Ready to start filling out your state's forms?
 Check out our advance directive resource to locate and download your state's forms.

 Estate Planning Documents